edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 To apply the OCP, we can refactor the code by introducing an interface that defines a method for printing invoices, and then create separate classes for each specific format.
-This way, when a new format is needed, you can extend the behavior by adding a new class without modifying the existing ones.
+This way, when a new format is needed, you can extend the behaviour by adding a new class without modifying the existing ones.

 ``` c#